danielfett/draft-dpop/mainmatter.md

 The HTTP header `DPoP` MUST contain a valid DPoP proof.

-The authorization server, after checking the validity of the token, MUST associate the access token issued at the token endpoint with the public key.
+The authorization server, after checking the validity of the DPoP proof, MUST associate the access token issued at the token endpoint with the public key.
 It then sets `token_type` to `DPoP` in the token response.